Alcachofraz/Image-Inator/README.md

 The users have the ability to generate a grid of sample images as response to their prompt, and the bot will display a grid of buttons, each one respective to their sampel image, with the purpose of starting the upscaling process.
 The upscaling process will resume the denoising process for the sample image, as well as upscale the final result, using one of the upsampling models available.

-Here's an example of an image generated with the text to image pipeline, and upscaled with RealESRGAN.
+Here are some examples of images generated with the text to image pipeline, and upscaled with RealESRGAN.

 ### /inator a city on an island floating in the sky with clouds in the background, digital art, detailed, 4k --seed 0